tosaja/Automatic-Detection-of-Place-and-Time-for-Greek-Texts-in-Egypt/Table1.md

 | Syria                 | 72       | 2           |      |
 | Tunisia               | 9        |             |      |
 | Turkey                | 15       | 5           |      |

+**Table 1.** The 59 locations and the number of texts attributed to them in the training, the development, and the test sets.